FreeRTOS/Lab-Project-FreeRTOS-LoRaWAN/README.md

-Reference implementation of LoRaWAN application on FreeRTOS
+Reference implementation of LoRaWAN connectiivty on FreeRTOS.
+This is a FreeRTOS adaptation of Semtech's LoRaMAC Node implementation.

 # Class A demo